hivesolutions/omnix/README.md

 # Omni (x)Extensions

-Simple web application consuming the omni api.
+Simple web application consuming the Omni API.

+This application may be used as a supervisor of the Omni Platform to run taks in an async fashion, this way it's possible to remove async tasks from the Omni core.

 ## Usage